How to declare Return Types for Functions in TypeScript

 Conclusion

-Function by return a single variable of an object in typescript.
-It can return multiple values using the below approaches Array of the same type Object using type aliases Object using interfaces Tuple
+Functions return a single variable of an object in TypeScript.
+They can return multiple values using the following approaches.